dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 ```

 There is no datacode to fix : the HIOKI is streaming ASCII and the decoding is integrated to the interfacer

+to understand how to interrogate the HIOKI opening a TCP socket : [python building block](hioki.py)